danvk/pg-to-ts/src/demo/README.md

 - [ ] Pick a name
   - [ ] everyday-crud (available)
   - [ ] crudette (available)
+  - something around the theme of "everyday essentials"
   - x crudite -- taken by a similar library
 - [ ] Support both node-postgres _and_ pg-promise
       https://stackoverflow.com/a/32272298/388951